osquery/osquery/docs/wiki/installation/install-windows.md

-As of osquery 1.8.2+ the Windows builds are feature-complete but provide a limited set of tables compared to macOS and Linux.

-## Installing osquery on Windows

 We recommend installing Windows via the Chocolatey package system however a helper script for generating an **MSI** installer is available at `tools\deployment\make_windows_package.ps1` by invoking with an 'msi' parameter.
 Further manual installation instructions are detailed below for those needing more custom deployment options.

 ### Installing with Chocolatey